 Spillway

-Expect frequent spillway gate closures and openings as the Corps maintains winter pool in the reservoir above.
+The spillway had both gates open 1.5 ft each (990 cfs) Monday.
+There's less water going out this week, so it will make fishing easier.
+Expect frequent gate closures and openings as the Corps tries to achieve rule curve in the reservoir above.
 Best luck in the spillway is when some water is being released, but not too much.
+Best luck now is for crappie and catfish.
 For crappie, fish jigs and/or minnows near the rocks.
-Catfishing is best in eddies on various natural baits.
+Catfishing is best in pools or eddies on various natural baits.
 For White Bass, fish small crankbaits, jigs, or tailspinners in faster current; below the "waterfall" is a good spot.
 Fish for Largemouth or Spotted Bass on the rocks with spinnerbaits or swimbaits.

 Spillway gate openings, flow rates, and water levels can be obtained at (662)563-4571 or check at Vicksburg District Daily River Bulletin for a table, OR Yocona River @ Enid Dam, MS, OR Yazoo River Basin Reservoirs for both (click on 24-hour change for a picture explanation of gate flow, spillway flow, etc.).